daboe01/CPTextView/README.md

 this is an implementation of the cocoa text system for cappuccino. this work is based on the (dead) cappuccino-fork from <http://github.com/emaillard/cappuccino>.

 I extracted the classes CPTextView, CPTextStorage, CPTextContainer, CPLayoutManager and CPSimpleTypesetter and created a standalone framework.
-This framework works with the current version of cappuccino.
+This framework compiles with the current version of cappuccino.
 I heavily debugged the stuff to get basic editing and selection handling working as expected.
 I replaced canvas-drawing with DOM-spans to addresss the immanent performance and rendering-quality issues.
 The (buggy) CPAttributedString implementation from the cappuccino-proper is fixed through monkey-patching.